davewsmith/nginx-uwsgi-flask-starter/README.md

 I put this together to record the fiddly bits of getting started with this stack.
 The VM is based on Ubuntu 16.04 instead of something closer to Jessie, mostly because I couldn't find a Debian box that had Vagrant host dir support installed, and 16.04 (like Jessie) uses `systemd`.

 If you found your way here after struggling with blog posts that walk you through getting a similar stack deployed, you'll probably also have seen many stackoverflow posts asking about weird problems that can happen along the way if you don't get everything just right.
-Study the provising script carefully.
+Study the provisioning script carefully.
 If you must diverge, test frequently.

 ## Requirements